-- .1 Water, sanitary and/or storm services location and inverts. - .2 Power, telephone and cable television service location. - .3 Sidewalk and boulevard width. - .4 Utility rights of way. - .5 Lot corner surface elevations. - .6 Landscape elevation at front and rear of house. - .7 Lot drainage pattern. - .8 Streetlights, hydrants, transformers, telephone and/or cable television pedestals, community mailboxes and any other surface improvements.
+- .1 Water, sanitary and/or storm services location and inverts.

+- .2 Shallow Utility services location.

+- .3 Sidewalk and boulevard width.

+- .4 Utility rights of way.

+- .5 Lot corner surface elevations.

+- .6 Landscape elevation at front and rear of house.

+- .7 Lot drainage pattern.

+- .8 Streetlights, hydrants, transformers, telephone and/or cable television pedestals, community mailboxes and any other surface improvements.